maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 --></script>
 {% endhighlight %}

-There's two versions of the function, the first one take a CMlControl as argument while the second one take a Text, the ControlId of the control.
+There's two versions of the function, the first one takes a CMlControl as argument while the second one takes a Text, the ControlId of the control.
 Both return a Boolean : True if an animation is running, False otherwise.
 {% highlight xml %}
 Boolean LibManialink_IsAnimated(CMlControl _Control)